-Vision Of Sound Records & Publishing was started in 1997 by composer and performer Simon Vincent to promote his contemporary classical and experimental music.
+Vision Of Sound Records & Publishing was started in 1997 by composer and performer Simon-Mary Vincent to promote her contemporary classical and experimental music.

 With CD and Hi Resolution Digital Downloads already available, other products such as scores and articles will be coming soon.